SamThesiganM/Design-of-Digital-Lock/README.md

-# Digital Access Control System
+# Digital Lock

-Digital access control is a foundational element of modern security, ranging from complex cryptographic systems used in financial transactions to simple electronic locks for restricted areas.
+Digital Lock is a foundational element of modern security, ranging from complex cryptographic systems used in financial transactions to simple electronic locks for restricted areas.
 The fundamental requirement in all these systems is the robust and accurate verification of an input sequence against a known, stored pattern.